RosettaCommons/documentation/internal_documentation/RosettaAcademy.md

 ### 7. More Rosetta for developers

+#### Licensing
+To get Rosetta, you signed the developers agreement which also contained a lot of information about licensing third party software.
+Please also check out the wiki page here (https://wiki.rosettacommons.org/index.php/Licensing).

 #### Bootcamp (put together by Andrew Leaver-Fay and other members of the Commons)
 The Rosetta Bootcamp was given in April 2013 for the first time as a one-week workshop for beginning Rosetta developers.
 It contained both lectures as well as labs where participants applied their just-learned knowledge under the supervision of several Rosetta developers.